 This means that such a car can theoretically “turn around” faster by turning rather than by braking and reversing in a straight line, even if it could reverse as fast as it could go forward.

-This is also why F1 cars drive lines very similar to E-Street Miatas: in spite of their massive power they have even more lateral acceleration capability thanks to aero.
+This is also why F1 cars drive lines very similar to E-Street Miatas: in spite of their massive power they have even more lateral acceleration capability thanks to aerodynamic downforce.
 It’s the ratios between these factors that determines the most efficient cornering line.
 The proper line is different for every car type.
-Some by a little, some by a lot.
+Some differ by a little, some by a lot.
 So, there’s no such thing as an absolute proper line for any particular corner.
 It depends on the car.

 The ratio between lateral and longitudinal accelerations is also why high-powered 4WD Rally cars don’t necessarily use all the track.
-They turn smaller radius, Scandinavian-flick assisted turns because they have as much or more longitudinal acceleration on dirt as they have lateral acceleration, thanks to 4WD and tires designed to lock into the loose surface.
+They turn smaller radius, Scandinavian-flick assisted turns because they have as much or more longitudinal acceleration on dirt as they have lateral acceleration, thanks to high-power 4WD and tires designed to lock into the loose surface.
 They need to get pointed in the new ideal direction as fast as possible to best use that longitudinal acceleration capability.
 F1 cars and E-Street Miatas and A-Street Corvettes with grippy tires on grippy pavement do not.
 I think many people have been confused on this point.